Where: Washington County, Ohio (38.8° N, 84.2° W: paleocoordinates 27.0° S, 62.3° W)

 • bed-level stratigraphic resolution

 Environment/lithology: offshore shelf; lithified, graded, shelly/skeletal wackestone and lithified shale

 Size classes: macrofossils, mesofossils

-Preservation: mold/impression, recrystallized, original calcite, original carbon, replaced with calcite
+Preservation: mold/impression, recrystallized, original calcite, replaced with calcite

 Collection methods: bulk, mechanical,